-The Ameib Guesthouse is part of the Erongo Mountain Rhino Sanctuary Trust, which aims at protecting rare and endangered wildlife in the unique ecosystems of the Erongo Mountains.
+The Ameib Guesthouse is part of the Erongo Mountain Nature Sanctuary, which aims at protecting rare and endangered wildlife in the unique ecosystems of the Erongo Mountains.

 Leopard encounter - a true highlight

 This project (existing since 1998) has dedicated itself to preserve wildlife in the conservation area in their natural habitat; as also to re-introduce game animals, which have historically occurred in the different ecosystems of the area.
 Another part of the project is to the remove all inner (game-proof) fences of the conservation area, to allow for natural movement of the wildlife.

-One of the great success stories of the Erongo Mountain Rhino Sanctuary Trust, is the re-introduction of black rhinoceros into the Trust area.
+One of the great success stories of the Erongo Mountain Nature Sanctuary, is the re-introduction of black rhinoceros into the Sanctuary area.
 Until 1974 black rhino were found in the Erongo Mountains.
 In 1974 the last of the black rhinos was relocated to Etosha National Park.
 Since 2008 the rhinos are back; already some calves have been born in the conservation area.
 Black Rhinos can also be seen on Ameib, as they often move into Ameib area.

 Another game species that was reintroduced into the Erongo Mountains was the Black-faced Impala, a sub-species to the common impala.
 The black-faced impala has historically occurred from south-western Angola along the north-west of Namibia down to the Swakop River.